Last updated on March 23, 2026

 Faerie Conclave | Illustration by Stephan Martiniere

-While most lands are technically colorless with only a handful of actual blue lands (MDFCs), I’m going to count any land with a color identity of blue for today’s list.
+While most lands are technically colorless, I count any land with a color identity of blue for today’s list.
 This means we can include otherwise “colorless” lands like Blighted Cataract.
+Essentially, these are lands that can be played in any Commander deck featuring at least blue.

 Thriving Isle is a gold card, but it consistently taps for blue.
-It comes in untapped but has you choose a color when it enters, which it can then tap for as opposed to blue.
+It comes in tapped but has you choose a color when it enters, which it can then tap for in addition to blue.

 I generally like these kinds of dual lands.
 On top of being decent Limited fixing, they also play an important role being playable in budget Commander decks, especially those that go over two colors.

-It works the exact same as the Isle if you’re not playing gates.
+It works the exact same as the Thriving Isle if you’re not playing gates.

 While it’s one of my favorite cards to play in just about any Cube deck, Shelldock Isle seriously underperforms in Constructed and is all but unplayable in formats like Commander.
 Its requirement to have 20 cards is just too restrictive.